mmcd/mmcd.github.io/_posts/2017-04-21-and-so-it-begins.md

 I don't know if it will work this time.
 I have tried before.
 But I think it may work this time since I am using githubs unlimited priviate .edu repos for all my research.
 I want to opensource a lot of that and in the process of writing it up and publishing it.
 We also have a group lab site that I/we are supposed to be maintaining that keeps getting pushed to the bottom of the to-do list.
 Maybe this will help with that too.
 It's using a full CMS that is just overkill for what we use it for anyway.

-### I am going to just leave the example posts in place for now in the theme.
+### some code examples.
+I am lazy and may need a quick refernece later.

 Maybe its lazy, but I am not at all familiar with markdown.
 I am just going to leave them there for now. it may annoy other people but this is mostly for me.